couchbase/n1k1/README.md

 - conversion of N1QL query-plan into n1k1 query-plan?

 - NEST - a kind of join

+- numbers
+  - need to treat float's different than int's?

 - subqueries & correlated subqueries?
   - these should just be yet another expression